elisesamanthadaly/11-Express.js/README.md

 Click into the "Note Title" and "Note Text" fields to write notes.
 Once note text has been entered, a save icon will appear in the upper right corner, which can be clicked to save the current note.

 Saved notes are listed in the left column.
-Click on the title text of that note to display it in the right column.
+Click on the title text of a saved note to display it in the right column.
 Click the trashcan icon on a saved note to delete it.

 When done viewing a note, click the pencil icon in the upper right corner to enter a new note.